coomdev/pngextraembedder/README.md

 Bugs
 ====

-- When embedding a file, 4ChanX complains about an unsupported format, but the file can still be posted just fine
 - Cannot expand a file that was embedded in a post that was inlined.
 - more to come